maitrungduc1410/realtime-chatapp-laravelecho-socketio/README.md

 When deploying to production, normally you'll run you app with HTTPS (port 443), then your frontend will be served under HTTPS too.
 So changing the `MIX_FRONTEND_PORT` in `.env` to 443.

 Other settings are same

+## Run containers as non-root user
+If you're looking for running this app with Docker using non-root users (which is highly recommended in production), then checkout my `docker-non-root` branch